-Wake up early, have breakfast, get in studio and work on music.
-I like to work in studio during daytime and be free on evenings to rest my ears and let everything sink in.
+Wake up early, have breakfast, get in the studio and work on music.
+I like to work in studio during daytime and be free on evenings to rest my ears, and let everything sink in.

 Tell us about your creation and production method.
 Do you work in the box/analog/hybrid?

 I work way more in the box than before.
 I have quite a few pieces of analog gear which I still use, so I guess we can call it a hybrid setup.
 But, to be honest, I have some amazing plugins that work real magic on music, and to be able to recreate the same effects with analog gear it would not only take a long chain of extremely rare and expensive external hardware, but also a lot of time to tweak and try to get the same sound/colour you’re looking for.
 This often kills the inspiration.
 Being able to work faster helps me finishing tracks.

 You’re a versatile multi-genre artist.
 How do you balance and maintain your brand and fan base between pop and techno?